 You will see from this Manual the various procedures in place to ensure fairness and accuracy.
-However, AMTA still encourages each team to send a representative to the tab room to check the results at the end Rounds 1 through 3, and to check results during the 30 minute review period following the awards ceremony.
+However, AMTA still encourages each team to send a representative to the Tab Room to check the results at the end Rounds 1 through 3, and to check results during the 30 minute review period following the awards ceremony.
 This provides a valuable triple (or quadruple) check on AMTA's tabulation.

 Do not be concerned if the procedures in this Manual seem difficult to grasp on paper.
-It is much easier to understand the procedures once you see them in practice in a tab room.
+It is much easier to understand the procedures once you see them in practice in a Tab Room.
 At most tournaments, you will be able to find someone to explain the procedures to you either during or just after they occur.

-Questions about the Manual should be directed to Tabulation Director Johnathan Woodward, by email to amta.tab@collegemocktrial.org or to (262) 377-0600 (days.)
+Questions about the Manual should be directed to Tabulation Director Diane Michalak, by email to amta.tab@collegemocktrial.org.